Chenyt-Dev/coding/AAA_No_Categories.md

 * Need to use optimized strategy, not wasting time in for loops.

 ### 46. Permutations
 * Another backtracking.
 Can resolve by myself now.

+### 47. Permutations II
+* For 46 I use swaps during backtracking, but for this one I cannot do that because there are duplicates.
+* Use a boolean list to record if the number has been used or not.
+* MULTIPLE